 Any vegan-oriented book can motivate you to rid your diet of animal products.
 Unfortunately, these books are commonly filled with misinformation.
 Never assume that a book’s footnotes properly support its assertions.
 Likewise, don’t trust a book simply because its author has a medical degree.
 As with every other sort of diet, the vegan world includes a number of doctors who twist the facts to suit their biases.

 Thanks to unreliable books, too many new vegans go from uninformed to misinformed—a step backward in the guise of a step forward!
 So if you want to read up on vegan topics, seek out trustworthy books.
 My recommended vegan books page features only the most credible titles.

 Shopping for Vegan Cookbooks

 Sadly, many vegan cookbooks are disappointing (Note 1).
 They often include untested recipes and feature little or no food photography.
 Don’t waste your money on inferior offerings.
-Our vegan cookbooks page features all the best recent selections spanning every important cooking specialty.
+My vegan cookbooks page features all the best recent selections spanning every important cooking specialty.

 Recommended Vegan Cookbooks

-Choose your first cookbook wisely.
-Avoid titles that feature fussy or time-consuming recipes.
+Choosing your very first vegan cookbook is an important decision.
+You need to pick a book that delivers one easy surefire winning recipe after another.
+At all costs, avoid titles that feature fussy or time-consuming recipes.
 What you want is a diverse collection of meals that take 20 minutes or less to prepare.
 Here are some perfect choices:

 - Plants Only Kitchen, by Gaz Oakley